 You may request a copy of our Notice at any time.
 For more information about our privacy practices, or for additional copies of this Notice, please contact us using the information listed at the end of this notice.

 HOW WE MAY USE AND DISCLOSE YOUR HEALTH INFORMATION

-We may use or disclose your health information for different purposes including treatment, payment, and health care operations.
+We may use and disclose dental and health information for different purposes including treatment, payment and healthcare operations.
 Some information such as HIV, genetic, alcohol/substance abuse and mental health records may be entitled to special confidentiality protection under applicable state and/or federal law.
-We will abide by these special protections as they pertain to your records.
-We may use and disclose dental and health information about you without authorization for the following purposes:
+We will abide by these special protections s they pertain to your records.
+We may use and disclose health information about you without authorization for the following purposes: